djradon/public-notes/prdct.gfo.md

 ## Details

-- GFO distinguishes four modes of being, which are associated with the following ontological regions of the world: the region of ma- terial entities, the mental-psychological ontological region, the social region (involving socio-systemic entities), and the region of ideal entities, where the latter includes mathematical entities, idealizations, and ideas.
+- GFO distinguishes four modes of being, which are associated with the following ontological regions of the world: the region of material entities, the mental-psychological ontological region, the social region (involving socio-systemic entities), and the region of ideal entities, where the latter includes mathematical entities, idealizations, and ideas.
 -  trichotomy of processes, continuants and presentials.
 The latter [presentials] can roughly be seen as snapshots of continuants at time points.
 The trichotomy comes with an integration law.
 -  distinct notions of process and event: Processes form a central category of time-extended, immutable (can't change, but can contain changes) entities in GFO, whereas any event is relative to a process
 - GFO provides a basic classification (ontology) of categories, whereas the notion of category covers all abstract entities that can be instantiated by or are predicated of other entities